Bio & Background

 As far back as I can remember I always wanted to understand life and suffer less.

-Discovering Therapy
+Discovering Therapy:

 I started going to weekly psychotherapy at the age of 17.
 Immediately I got obsessive about it.
 I thought ” finally I found a way to become happier!”
 I kept going to therapy once or twice weekly for the next 8 years.
 It helped.
 But after all that time I was still neurotic, ill-at-ease with others, socially awkward, and still pretty confused about life.

-Discovering Meditation
+Discovering Meditation:

 After graduating from university with a degree in finance, I moved to Santiago, Chile to start work life.
 I soon found myself quite miserable, adrift, and not interested in business.
-So, returned to the United States and in January of 2005, I went back to university to study psychology with the intention to become a psycotherapist.
+So, returned to the United States and in January of 2005, I went back to university to study psychology with the intention to become a psychotherapist.
 There was a psychology class by the name of “Meditation, Biofeedback, and Self-Regulation”.
 I signed up.
 It was taught by one of the Early Transcendental Meditation adepts, Dr. Edward Taub.

 By the end of the first week of class I knew that meditation would be the central focus of my life.